yellowstonegames/SquidLib/README.md

   -  Can handle directional FOV by simply specifying an angle and a span in degrees to cover with the FOV
 -   Sound propagation system that can be used like Line of Sight, but for sounds that echo and pass through walls
 -   Spill class implements randomized flood-fill, useful for spreading gases and other fluids
+-   Splash is an easy-to-use implementation of randomized flood-fill for when you don't need all of Spill's features or bloat; it's new in 3.0.0 beta 3.

 ###Dungeon Generation Toolkit
 -   Full-featured Herringbone Wang Tile dungeon generator